Unboxed-Software/solana-course/content/env-variables.md

 }
 ```

 There's one catch here: in the time between deploying a program and initializing the config account, _there is no admin_.
-Which means that the instruction for initializing the config account can't be constrained to only allow admins as callers.
+This means that the instructions for initializing the config account can't be constrained to allow only admins to be callers.
 That means it could be called by an attacker looking to set themselves as the admin.

 While this sounds bad, it really just means that you shouldn't treat your program as "initialized" until you've initialized the config account yourself and verified that the admin listed on the account is who you expect.
-If your deploy script deploys and then immediately calls `initialize`, it's very unlikely that an attacker is even aware of your program's existence much less trying to make themselves the admin.
-If by some crazy stroke of bad luck someone "intercepts" your program, you can close the program with the upgrade authority and redeploy.
+If your deploy script deploys and then immediately calls `initialize`, it's very unlikely that an attacker is even aware of your program's existence, much less trying to make themselves the admin.
+If, by some crazy stroke of bad luck, someone "intercepts" your program, you can close the program with the upgrade authority and redeploy.

 # Lab

-Now let's go ahead and try this out together.
-For this lab, we'll be working with a simple program that enables USDC payments.
-The program collects a small fee for facilitating the transfer.
+Now, let's go ahead and try this out together.
+For this lab, we'll work with a simple program enabling USDC payments.
+The program collects a small fee to facilitate the transfer.
 Note that this is somewhat contrived since you can do direct transfers without an intermediary contract, but it simulates how some complex DeFi programs work.

 We'll quickly learn while testing our program that it could benefit from the flexibility provided by an admin-controlled configuration account and some feature flags.